Asbyx/AlifeRLPipeline/README.md

 Everything is saved in `out/<profile>/<config>/`.
 That way you can recover parameters, outputs and videos easily.

 # WIP
-- Labeler:
-    - Propose to wipe existing pairs and regenerate pairs
-- Benchmarker:
-    - Propose to save the models or not
 - Correct the requirements.txt
 - Profile & out downloading and sharing
 - Propose to reload everything (after modification for example)